marjansayadi/Regression/SLR(Simpel Linear Regression).md

 ## Regression Vs. ANOVA:

-% Regression is helpful to validate a hypothesis of whether the hypothesis made is correct or not.
+- Regression is helpful to validate a hypothesis of whether the hypothesis made is correct or not.

-% ANOVA is not used to make a prediction or estimate but to understand the relations between the set of variables.
+- ANOVA is not used to make a prediction or estimate but to understand the relations between the set of variables.

-* EXAMPLE:
+- EXAMPLES:

-Regression:
+  - Regression:

 1. A paint company uses one of the derivatives of crude solvent & monomers as its raw material.Running a regression analysis between the price of that raw material and the price of Brent crude prices is helpful.

 2. In any business decision in order to validate a hypothesis that a particular action will lead to the increase in the profitability of a division can be validated based on the result of the regression between the dependent and independent variables.

-ANOVA:
+  - ANOVA:

 1. Studying the series of marks of students from different colleges in order to try to find out whether one student from one school is better than the other.